-- If sighted, make noise.
+- If sighted, make noises to scare it off.
 Don’t just observe them and quietly walk away.
 Throw stuff at them and make them maintain their level of fear of humans.
-However, it is inevitable that they will become desensitized to this type of hazing as well.
-A fox that loses it’s fear quickly becomes a nuisance and needs to be trapped.

 - Advise anyone with small breed dogs to walk them on a leash at night.
-Even if the yard is fenced…a fox can scale a fence with ease.
+Even in a backyard, a fox can scale a 6 ft high privacy fence with ease.

 - Keep domestic cats in at night.
 Don’t let them roam the neighborhood.
 Predators & Cars rival for the #1 spot for the reason “missing cat” signs get posted in neighborhoods.

 - If you have an over-abundance of any rodent.
 It will draw in fox like a magnet.
 Mother nature always brings balance… Coyotes & foxes punch the numbers down.